 Classic baked cheesecake can be a little intimidating to make.
 Though the ingredients are simple, you have to worry about the ingredients not mixing properly, the water bath leaking into the cake, the surface cracking, over or under-cooking the cheesecake... the list goes on and on.

 No-bake cheesecake is a bit of a misnomer.
-It is neither cheese nor cake, but it is creamy, rich, and decadent, just like the original.
-There is no mixing, no water baths, and no baking... instead, the recipe is much simpler and forgiving with remarkably few ingredients.
-So, it's not surprising that no-bake cheesecakes are taking over, from restaurants and cafes to Pinterest and popular food blogs.
+It is neither cheese nor cake, but it’s creamy, rich, and decadent, just like the original.
+There is no mixing, no water baths, and no baking… instead, the recipe is much simpler and forgiving with remarkably few ingredients.
+So, it’s not surprising that no-bake cheesecakes are taking over, from restaurants and cafes to Pinterest and popular food blogs.

 Tips for Making Chocolate Cheesecake